CiscoTestAutomation/getting-started/source/quickstart/manageconnections.rst

 Once you're connected, you can run show commands and :ref:`parse the output <parse-output>`.

+.. tip:: Remember - you can put all of these commands into a single script.
+We'll show you how in the :ref:`parse-output` section.

 See also...
 *a list of relevant links*